Catholic Beliefs About Mary

 -St. Bonaventure

 Remember, whatever grace and power Mary has was given to her by God.
 Mary is a powerful helper against spiritual warfare and wants to help us overcome temptation and sin.
 A popular Catholic practice is saying three Hail Marys every morning to help strengthen us against temptation.
+God gave us a team of angels (Psalm 91:11), saints and Mary!

 4. Mary is the “Second Eve”